 O soul! if some fool tells you the soul perishes like the body and that which dies never returns, tell him the flower perishes but the seed remains and lies before us as the secret of life everlasting.

 Words to go by.
-In a few lines Gibran managed to encapsulate what others tried to say in tomes.
+In a few lines Gibran managed to encapsulate what others labored over in tomes.

 One hundred years on, these words ring indelibly true, perhaps now more than ever.
-As the both the Middle East and America struggle to come to terms with themselves, fighting both external influence and internal shortcomings, it would be wise to heed them, wherever they come from, no matter who voices them.
+As America and the Middle East struggle to come to terms with themselves, to each their own, fighting both external influence and internal shortcomings, it would be wise to heed these words, no matter who voices them.